 If you find yourself impulse buying, consider how long you have to work for to pay for that product.
 His will help you evaluate if it is worth the money.

 Saving & investing your money now

 The best money saving tips and savings plans are forward thinking with the future in mind.
 Working hard and saving money will enable you to have a comfortable lifestyle if you decide to expand your family with children.
 There are many ways to invest spare savings that all provide different returns.
 ASIC’s MoneySmart website has more information on investing.
 Alternatively, seeking advice from a financial planner is useful at any age to create an investment plan that will set you up for the future.
-Talk to us about organising a complimentary appointment with a Bridges financial planner.

 Plan ongoing expenditure